gulpjs/vinyl-fs/README.md

     - Default is `process.cwd()`.

   - base - Specify the folder relative to the cwd.
 This is used to determine the file names when saving in `.dest()`.
-    - Default is where the glob begins if any.
+    - Default is where the glob begins, if any.
+For example, `path/to/**/*.js` would resolve to `path/to`.
-    - Default is `process.cwd()` if there is no glob.
+    - If there is no glob (i.e. a file path with no pattern), then the dirname of the path is used.
+For example, `path/to/some/file.js` would resolve to `path/to/some`.

   - buffer - `true` or `false` if you want to buffer the file.
     - Default value is `true`.